Bernie Sanders on the Federal Budget & National Debt

 Despite record breaking profits, the share of the federal budget paid by corporate income tax is down from 33 percent in 1950 to just 9 percent today.
 Meanwhile, many large corporations have closed American offices and moved headquarters overseas to avoid paying their taxes.

 Bernie believes that closing tax loopholes for corporations is absolutely necessary to fix the federal budget.
 Bernie also wants to expand Wall Street regulation and discourage reckless gambling in the financial sector by instating the Financial Transaction Tax (FTT).
-Closing loopholes like this and others could be enough to raise $590 billion over the next ten years.
+Closing loopholes and instating a FTT could raise $590 billion over the next ten years.

 For more info on the FTT and closing loopholes, see the Financial Regulation issues page.